 The event is widely supported by some of New York’s most influential elected officials.
-United States Senators Chuck Schumer and Kristen Gillibrand, former Mayor Michael Bloomberg and current Mayor Bill De Blasio (during his time as New York Public Advocate) have all visited in past years to offer words of encouragement.
+United States Senators Chuck Schumer and Kristen Gillibrand, New York State Governor Andrew Cuomo, current New York City Mayor Bill De Blasio and former Mayor Michael Bloomberg have all visited in past years to offer words of encouragement.

-The Call-in was a vision shared by Jay Hershenson, Senior Vice Chancellor for University Relations for the City University of New York (CUNY) and the former Editor-In-Chief of the New York Daily News.
-Together, they approached immigration attorney and Daily News columnist Allan Wernick to organize the event.
-Wernick has directed CUNY Citizenship Now! since its founding in 1997.
+The call-in was a vision shared by Jay Hershenson, Senior Vice Chancellor for University Relations for the City University of New York (CUNY) and Martin Dunn, the former Editor-In-Chief of the New York Daily News.
+Together, they approached immigration attorney and Daily News columnist and CUNY Citizenship Now!
+Director Allan Wernick to organize the event.

 Year after year, the dedication of our volunteers is what makes the call-in so successful.
 Many of the volunteers are also members of the CUNY/NYC Citizenship Now!
 Volunteer Corps and participate in our community-based naturalization application assistance events.
 Prior to each year’s call-in, CUNY Citizenship Now! holds a full-day training session for all volunteers.
 The training covers the basics of immigration law and familiarizes volunteers with the publications and resources available to them during the week.